 We buy new clothes to look cool and fit in.

-No longer was I buying clothes on a weekly basis or eating out to show everyone else what we were eating.
+No longer was I buying clothes every week or eating out to show everyone else what we were eating.

 All that changed to warming up leftovers and spending money where it was NEEDED.